How to build the best dental plan for your child

 When to start brushing and flossing their teeth

-Fun ways to get your children excited (or at least less fussy) about going to the dentist and taking care of their teeth, and
+Fun ways to get your children’s dentistry excited (or at least less fussy) about going to the dentist and taking care of their teeth, and

 Where to look if you need a children’s dentist in San Diego.

-We're going to rinse away all the confusion about how to craft the best dental plan for your kids.
-By the time you finish reading, you'll feel like a bonafide children's dental care professional!
+We’re going to rinse away all the confusion about how to craft the best dental plan for your kids.
+By the time you finish reading, you’ll feel like a bonafide kids first pediatric dentistry care professional!

 When Should You Take Your Child to the Dentist?